Ahmad-Rahimizadeh/k8s-metrics-server/README.md

 Metrics Server is not meant for non-autoscaling purposes.
 For example, don't use it to forward metrics to monitoring solutions, or as a source of monitoring solution metrics.

-to install metrics server on your k8s cluster just clone the repository and run kubectl apply -f metrics
+to install metrics server on your k8s cluster just clone the repository and run kubectl apply -f metrics.yml